ADVERTISEMENT

 Back to the present

-The target of my attention — the sandstone boulder — was locally called Panchalinganaphadi.
-This massive boulder on the edge of the tank, with two small temples from the 10th century perched atop, constitutes one of the enduring images of Badami.
+The target of my attention – the sandstone boulder, was locally called Panchalinganaphadi.
+This massive boulder situated on the edge of the tank, with two small temples from the 10th century charmingly perched atop, constitutes one of the enduring images of Badami.

-The last piece of the puzzle fell into place when I considered the enigmatic image in a natural grotto near Panchalinganaphadi.
+The last piece of the puzzle fell in place when I considered the enigmatic image in a natural grotto near Panchalinganaphadi.
 In a natural cavern formed by a huge slab of sandstone which had collapsed against the rocky hillside, a seated figure carved on the rear wall had been variously interpreted by scholars as the Buddha or Mahavira.
+It did not make much sense because the figure was clothed, ruling out a Jina, and was too richly adorned to be the Buddha.

 An aerial view of the Panchalinganaphadi boulder with the Bhutanatha temples in the background

-Computer models are very useful in assessing the validity of such hypotheses as the cave being fully illuminated by the sun throughout the year.
-But nothing can beat actually witnessing such a phenomenon.
+Computer models are very useful to assess the validity of such hypotheses, but nothing can beat actually witnessing such a phenomenon.
 That was how I found myself crouched on a block of sandstone on a rugged hillside, anticipating the sunrise on a pleasantly cool morning in March.
-Gradually the darkness began to lift and I could make out the monuments of the North Fort as they caught the light of the rising sun.
+It seemed to take forever for the sun to rise, but gradually the darkness began to lift and I could make out the monuments of the North Fort as they caught the light of the rising sun.
+A few early risers were going about their chores on the steps of Agastya Tirtha.
+A troop of bonnet macaques appeared, walking in single file over the lawns towards the Bhutnath Temple where they proceeded to sun themselves.

-I watched with bated breath — what if my calculations were wrong and the sunlight would not enter the cave?
-The first glimmer of sunlight shone on the rear wall of the cave, soon intensifying to illuminate the sun symbol strongly.
-After photographing several frames of the sun illuminating the cave, I shot the reverse view — from the cave, of the sun rising over the eastern ridge.
+The golden glow of sunlight then lit up the tower of one of the temples atop Panchalinganaphadi.
+The glow crept slowly down its flanks, transforming the boulder to gold, as a troop of Hanuman langurs clambered all over the boulder, soaking in the sun’s warmth.
+I watched with bated breath – what if my calculations were wrong and the sunlight would not enter the cave?
+After what seemed like eternity, the first glimmer of sunlight shone on the rear wall of the cave, soon intensifying to illuminate the sun symbol strongly.
+After clicking several frames of the sun illuminating the cave, I shot the reverse view – from the cave, of the sun rising over the eastern ridge.

-It was a heady feeling witnessing an inventive creation of a medieval artisan.
+It was a heady feeling witnessing an inventive creation of a medieval artisan act out a celestial drama conceived more than a millennium ago.
 My head was buzzing as I left that amphitheatre of sky, light, and sandstone to the now-awake town where breakfast, and cups of hot tea awaited.

 In search of megaliths